-Now, are you ready to get started?
-Here’s an in-depth look at borderline personality disorder:
+Are you ready to get started?
+Here’s an in-depth look at the four types of borderline personality disorder:

 What Is Borderline Personality Disorder?

 Borderline personality disorder is often defined by its effect on impulse control, emotional regulation, and personal relationships.
-To be diagnosed, a person must have four of the listed traits:
+To be diagnosed, a person must have four of the traits listed below:

 - Feelings of emptiness